 Disney’s Grand Floridian Resort & Spa is their flagship resort hotel, with over 800 guest rooms and suites.
 The best rooms are in the main building with Theme Park Views.
 They also include club level.
 But they are smaller than the rooms at the Four Seasons.

-Standard Floridian guest rooms sleep up to five with either a King Sized bed or two Queen beds and an additional roll-away bed, but do not have club access.
-They offer 440 square feet in Walt Disney World®’s flagship resort.
-You have a choice of views which include; Garden View, with views of the pool, courtyard or marina, Lagoon View, with views of the Seven Seas Lagoon, or a Theme Park View, with views of the Magic Kingdom.
+Standard Floridian guest rooms sleep up to five with either a king-sized bed or two Queen beds and an additional roll-away bed but do not have club access.
+They offer 440 ft² in Walt Disney World®’s flagship resort.
+You have a choice of views, which include Garden View, with views of the pool, courtyard, or marina; Lagoon View, with views of the Seven Seas Lagoon.
+Or a Theme Park View, with views of the Magic Kingdom.

 Deluxe rooms are more spacious and are located in the Main Building, offering a spacious sitting area within the guest room with a sofa.
 They are still smaller than the standard rooms at Four Seasons Orlando from our research.

 If you upgrade to a Club Level Room or Suite at Grand Floridian, you benefit from these additional services:

 - Evening Turn-down Service